ovh/docs/pages/public_cloud/public_cloud_databases/mongodb_01_concept_capabilities/guide.en-gb.md

 *Enterprise* and *Advanced* plan clusters are automatically backed up daily, with [PITR](https://en.wikipedia.org/wiki/Point-in-time_recovery){.external} support.
 Backup retention is 30 days with PITR capability for the last 24 hours.

-See the [Automated Backups guide](https://help.ovhcloud.com/csm/en-public-cloud-databases-backups?id=kb_article_view&sysparm_article=KB0048766) for more information.
+See the [Automated Backups guide](/pages/public_cloud/public_cloud_databases/databases_05_automated_backups) for more information.

 #### Logs and Metrics

-Logs and metrics are available through the Control Panel, API, and could be forwarded to Logs Data Platform.
-See the [Public Cloud Databases - How to setup logs forwarding guide](https://help.ovhcloud.com/csm/en-public-cloud-databases-logs-to-customers?id=kb_article_view&sysparm_article=KB0062100) for more information.
+Logs and metrics are available through the Control Panel, API, and can be forwarded to Logs Data Platform.
+See the [Public Cloud Databases - How to setup logs forwarding guide](/pages/public_cloud/public_cloud_databases/databases_16_logs_to_customer) for more information.

 - **Logs retention:** 1000 lines of logs;
 - **Metrics retention:** 1 calendar year.